Rosacea: Oral antibiotics

+Non-antibiotic oral medications

-Oral Beta-blockers are often used for those with flushing due to rosacea.
+Oral Beta-blockers are often used for flushing due to rosacea.
 These include nadolol, propranolol or carvedilol.
 The possible adverse reactions of the oral beta-blockers include low blood pressure, low heart rate, or dizziness.
 The oral α-2 adrenergic receptor agonist clonidine can also be used for flushing symptoms.
 The flushing and blushing that typically accompany rosacea may also be treated with the topical application of alpha agonists such as brimonidine which has vasoconstrictor activity and achieves maximal symptom improvement 3–6 hours after application, other topicals used for flushing or erythema include oxymetazoline or xylometazoline.